Yusmeiro Petit

-Yusmeiro Alberto Petit ([ʝusˈmejɾo alˈβeɾto peˈtit]; born November 22, 1984) is a Venezuelan professional baseball pitcher who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Florida Marlins, Arizona Diamondbacks, San Francisco Giants, Washington Nationals, Los Angeles Angels and Oakland Athletics.
+Yusmeiro Alberto Petit ([ʝusˈmejɾo alˈβeɾto peˈtit]; born 22 November 1984) is a Venezuelan former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Florida Marlins, Arizona Diamondbacks, San Francisco Giants, Washington Nationals, Los Angeles Angels, and Oakland Athletics.
 In 2014, Petit retired 46 consecutive batters to set a new Major League record.
 He throws right-handed.
-As of 2019, he is the only person ever to play on winning teams in both the Little League World Series and the Major League World Series.

 Early life

 As a ten-year-old, Petit competed in the 1994 Little League World Series, representing the championship-winning Coquivacoa Little League team.
 This was the first time a Venezuelan team had won the LLWS title in eight appearances.